 - In Space Quest V: The Next Mutation, the crew of the SCS Eureka is forced to evade the SCS Goliath and hides the ship in a nearby asteroid field.
 While the asteroids are not shown moving or colliding, they do spin quite fast and appear to be close together.
 When Roger is forced to go EVA to rescue Cliffy, there is a mini-game that requires the player to navigate the EVA pod.
 However, the asteroids are only in the background and do not pose a danger.

-- Most of the gameplay in Starscape involves shooting moving asteroids and collecting the resources that appear in order to research and build better weapons and ships.
+- Starscape: Most of the gameplay involves Asteroid Mining: shooting moving asteroids and collecting the resources inside to research and build better weapons and ships.

 - Ships passing through asteroid fields in Haegemonia: Legions of Iron get slowly damaged, possibly from micrometeorite strikes.